BookmarkFS User Manual

 BOOKMARKFS_BACKEND_INFO_HELP

-Indicates that the backend should print a help message.
+Indicates that the function should print a help message.
 Mutually exclusive with BOOKMARKFS_BACKEND_INFO_VERSION.

 The message should contain a brief description of this backend, as well as a list of backend-specific options.